RattyBiscuit/BibleNotesExiles/Exile Stories.md

 The Eden exiles have fulfilled Yahweh’s command to subdue the earth but not as intended, they filled it with .

-On Noah and family's return from their exile in the chaos waters they are returned to the earth where everything is new and different - like a new creation for them, but they had not changed or been renewed so the same patterns began again
+On Noah and family's return from their exile in the chaos waters they are returned to the earth where everything is new and different - like a new creation for them, but they had not changed or been renewed so the same patterns began again straight away.
+This is the start of the return from exile but not everything is right and in fact in some ways they are still in exile after their return.